chuckmasterson/chuckmasterson.github.io/_posts/2019-09-17-on-anarchists-trains-babies.md

 switchyard somewhere past Fort Collins and cut air.

 But I didn’t go to sleep just yet; I wanted to keep an eye on developments just a little longer.
-And thus it was that I saw that my train’s engines had treacherously picked up a different train sitting in the yard, and were taking off with it.
+And that's how I saw that my train’s engines had treacherously picked up a different train sitting in the yard, and were taking off with it.
 Quickly I found something passable to ride on the new train and rode off with it to wherever it was going.

 Luckily, that was Cheyenne.
 I discovered this around dawn from a gentleman who told me, “Get off my train, man.”
 We were in the middle of fields that carried on to the horizon, next to a nondescript warehouse’s spur track.
 Not the sort of place one expects to see railroad personnel.
-But there he was, radioing to his partner in the cab to stop my car opposite him.
+But there he was, radioing to his partner in the cab to stop my car next to him.
 “Cheyenne’s about four miles that way,” he said, and also, “I didn’t see you,” and he gave me his blessing to walk along the tracks, as long as I was careful.
 “We’ve got a lot of trains coming through here.”
-As it happened, most of what he told me was bullshit; Cheyenne was nearly six miles, and not one train went by the whole time.
+As it happened, most of what he told me was bullshit; Cheyenne was nearly six miles, and not one train went by the whole time I walked it.
 But when I finally saw the placid lanes of Alternate Interstate 80 in the Cheyenne morning, along them was something I needed: a hotel with continental breakfast.

 Free hotel breakfasts are one of the great unsung scams, and functionally a victimless crime since